wavey0x/dns-bot/README.md

 # DNS Monitor Bot

-A simple to configure, pre-built Cloudflare Worker that monitors DNS records for any list of user-specified domains and sends notifications via Telegram when changes are detected.
+A simple, pre-built Cloudflare Worker that monitors DNS records and TLS certificates for any list of user-specified domains and sends notifications via Telegram when changes are detected.

-The project is designed to stay comfortably within Cloudflare's free tier for it's Worker and KV storage services.
+The project is designed to stay comfortably within Cloudflare's free tier for its Worker and KV storage services.

 <p align="center">
   <img src="images/example_alert.png" alt="Example alert" />